mhassaan/mini_bank/README.md

   After transfering the money, user is redirected to 'My Accounts' page, where he/she can have a look at the recent updates in the balance.

+  Whenever a transaction is made its status has been set to 'pending'.

+  In order to avoid money appearing/appearing once, i devised an assumption of assigning role to users.
+User with role 'admin' can approve transaction requests and thus change status to 'Accepted' from 'pending' and changes in the balance can be seen in the sender and reciever accounts.